-PS.PS3.3 Design, build, and refine a device that works within given constraints to convert one form of energy into another form of energy.\

-Clarification Statement: Emphasis is on both qualitative and quantitative evaluations of devices.
+Energy (PS3) PS.PS3.3 Design, build, and refine a device that works within given constraints to convert one form of energy into another form of energy.\ Clarification Statement: Emphasis is on both qualitative and quantitative evaluations of devices.
 Examples of devices could include Rube Goldberg devices, wind turbines, solar cells, solar ovens, and generators.
 Examples of constraints placed on a device could include the cost of materials, types of materials available, having to use renewable energy, an efficiency threshold, and time to build and/or operate the device.
 Assessment Boundary: Assessment for quantitative evaluations is limited to total output for a given input.
 Assessment is limited to devices constructed with materials provided to students.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Designing Solutions: Design, evaluate, and/or refine a solution to a complex real-world problem, based on scientific knowledge, student-generated sources of evidence, prioritized criteria, and trade-off considerations.
-At the macroscopic scale, energy manifests itself in multiple ways, such as in motion, sound, light, and thermal energy.
-Criteria and constraints also include satisfying any requirements set by society, such as taking issues of risk mitigation into account, and they should be quantified to the extent possible and stated in such a way that one can tell if a given design meets them.
+Science and Engineering Practice Crosscutting Concepts Disciplinary Core Ideas Designing Solutions: At the macroscopic scale, energy manifests itself in multiple Energy and Matter: Design, evaluate, and/or refine a solution ways, such as in motion, sound, light, and thermal energy. • Changes of energy and matter in a to a complex real-world problem, based Criteria and constraints also include satisfying any system can be described in terms on scientific knowledge, studentrequirements set by society, such as taking issues of risk of energy and matter flows into, generated sources of evidence, mitigation into account, and they should be quantified to the out of, and within that system. prioritized criteria, and trade-off extent possible and stated in such a way that one can tell if a considerations. given design meets them.
 Modern civilization depends on major technological systems.
 Engineers continuously modify these technological systems by applying scientific knowledge and engineering design practices to increase benefits while decreasing costs and risks.
-Changes of energy and matter in a system can be described in terms of energy and matter flows into, out of, and within that system.

-PS.PS3.4 Plan and conduct an investigation to provide evidence that the transfer of thermal energy when two components of different temperature are combined within a closed system results in a more uniform energy distribution among the components in the system (second law of thermodynamics).
+Energy (PS3) PS.PS3.4 Plan and conduct an investigation to provide evidence that the transfer of thermal energy when two components of different temperature are combined within a closed system results in a more uniform energy distribution among the components in the system (second law of thermodynamics).
 Clarification Statement: Emphasis is on analyzing data from student investigations and using mathematical thinking to describe the thermal energy changes both quantitatively and conceptually.
 Examples of investigations could include mixing liquids at different initial temperatures or adding objects at different temperatures to water.
 Assessment Boundary: Assessment is limited to devices constructed with materials provided to students.
 Assessment includes both quantitative and conceptual descriptions of energy change.
 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Plan an investigation or test a design individually and collaboratively to produce data to serve as the basis for evidence as part of building and revising models, supporting explanations for phenomena, or testing solutions to problems.
 Consider possible confounding variables or effects and evaluate the investigation's design to ensure variables are controlled.
 Energy cannot be created or destroyed, but it can be transported from one place to another and transferred between systems.
 Uncontrolled systems always evolve toward more stable states - that is, toward more uniform energy distribution (e.g., water flows downhill, objects hotter than surrounding environments cool down).
-When investigating or describing a system, the boundaries and initial conditions of the system need to be defined and their inputs and outputs analyzed and described using models.
+Systems and System Models: When investigating or describing a system, the boundaries and initial conditions of the system need to be defined and their inputs and outputs analyzed and described using models.